NoozAbooz/2088S-HighStakes-2025/README.md

 <!-- CONTACT -->
 ## Contact
-If you would like to contact us, you can do so on the WestMech [discord server](https://discord.gg/W4mJYp3).
+If you would like to contact us, you can do so on our [discord server](https://discord.gg/ZymgDaWFHg).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>